-We need your help to build the Lister Macmillan Cancer Centre
+Thank you for helping to build the Lister Macmillan Cancer Centre.

-The unit needs to be completely redesigned and rebuilt to give the staff a chance to meet the challenges of maintaining a complex and high quality service, now and for the future.
-And we need your help to do it.
+The chemotherapy and outpatients unit at the Lister hospital in Stevenage has now been completely redesigned and rebuilt to give the staff a chance to meet the challenges of maintaining a complex and high quality service, now and for the future.
+But we still need your help.

-• Allow 18 patients to receive chemotherapy treatment at once, doubling the amount of space currently available to the 220 patients treated at the Lister each week.
+• Allows 18 patients to receive chemotherapy treatment at once, doubling the amount of space previously available to the 220 patients treated at the Lister each week.

-The centre at the Lister will mean that no one accessing chemotherapy and outpatient treatment in this local area will have to go through cancer alone.
-But we can’t do it without your support.
+The centre at the Lister means that no one accessing chemotherapy and outpatient treatment in this local area has to go through cancer alone.
+But we can’t do it without your continued support.

-The total cost for developing the Lister Macmillan Cancer Centre is £3m.
-We need to raise £1.5m to make sure we meet the quality standards we expect for this, as with every, new cancer facility where we have the chance to be involved.
+The total cost for developing the Lister Macmillan Cancer Centre was £3m.
+We still need to raise £350k to make sure we can cover the costs involved in meeting the quality standards we expect for this, as with every new cancer facility where we have the chance to be involved.

 Any amount would help us to improve the lives of local people with cancer.We are raising funds for a Macmillan Cancer Centre at the Lister Hospital, Stevenage.
 There is a small chance we will raise more than we need for this project.
-If this happens, or if for any unforeseen reason we are unable to proceed with the building, your gift will be used to provide much needed help and support to people affected by cancer in the Hertfordshire area.
+If this happens, your gift will be used to provide much needed help and support to people affected by cancer in the Hertfordshire area.

 ‘I was 32 when I was diagnosed.
 I’ve been married now for two years.
 My daughter will be eight next month.